MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Partner Happy`
 `Partner Name`: To our Mankey gang!
 Sincerely, thank you for everything!

+`Mankey Normal`
-Mankey: ............
+`Mankey Name`: ............

+`Mankey Normal`
-Mankey: ........................
+`Mankey Name`: ........................

+`Mankey Normal`
-Mankey: ....................................
+`Mankey Name`: ....................................

+`Mankey Normal`
-Mankey: Ukkeeeeeeeeh!
+`Mankey Name`: Ukkeeeeeeeeh!

 `Partner Worried`
 `Partner Name`: Wh-what?!

 `Partner Surprised`
 `Partner Name`: Waah!
 What are you doing?!
 Stop that!

-As a result of everyone's desperate effors to stop the Mankey gang...
+>As a result of everyone's desperate effors to stop the Mankey gang...
+>
-The rescue team base was saved.
+>The rescue team base was saved.
+>
-As for the Mankey gang, they promised to keep from rampaging...
+>As for the Mankey gang, they promised to keep from rampaging...
+>
-In return for more peeled Chestnuts, they returned to their forest.
+>In return for more peeled Chestnuts, they returned to their forest.
+>
-And that is how...
+>And that is how...
+>
-The chaotic renovation of the rescue team base came to an end.
+>The chaotic renovation of the rescue team base came to an end.
-The next morning...

 ### Cutscene 77

+>The next morning...

 `Hero Surprised`
 `Hero Name`: Oh, wow, another earthquake...